top of page

 Our hearts have always been to help and be a blessing to as many people as possible, without losing what makes the school so special, in the process.
 From day one, we’ve been using the phrase "the one-room schoolhouse the whole world can fit in,” and we’ve always done our best through videos, pictures, and stories we’ve shared about life and learning at the schoolhouse, to be as inspiring and encouraging as possible to lots more than just the twelve little ones who go to the school each day.
 Believing that, even if our physical footprint is small and has limitations, our digital footprint and opportunity online to share a positive story could be limitless.
 In September of 2020, we even live-streamed our classroom for a month into people's homes for an hour each day, just to try to be a blessing for children and parents all around the world who's schools were closed during the pandemic.

-All of that is part of what has led us to make a change at the beginning of the year.
-Instead of a five-day a week regular school of only twelve students that mixes in some homesteading classes with their regular book learning, we’re working to become a school open to all children, that specializes in homesteading classes and the learning of homemaking, traditional crafts, and skills that have been largely lost by culture today.
+All of that is just a part of what has led us to make a change at the beginning of the year.
+Instead of a five-day a week regular school of only twelve students that mixes in some homesteading classes with their regular book learning, we’re working to become a school open to all children, that specializes in one-room schoolhouse experiences, in a world where homesteading classes and the learning of homemaking, traditional crafts, and skills that have been largely lost by culture today.
 What classes we’ll offer, what days and times they’ll be, what they’ll cost, how parents can sign their kids up for them, etc… are all to be figured out in the coming weeks and months.
 It’ll take some time to get it together.

 We live on a historic farm and homestead and are personally passionate about learning how to grow our own food and most of the things on the list ourselves.
 So it only makes sense for the school to be part of that passion.

-The goal for the school is to become a place where wonderful instructors from all around the area are brought in to teach classes that most people don’t have the opportunity to learn anymore… especially children.
+We hope that in the future, the school can become a place where some more wonderful instructors from all around the area are brought in to teach classes that most people don’t have the opportunity to learn anymore… especially children.

 A picture of the one room schoolhouse at Hardison Mill in 2023